Concerning the COVID-19 situation:

 pulling, nothing is really certain.
 Weights shown is with driver.

+gears in the transmission must be changed.
 The reason for a combination

 2nd and 3rd speed gear set is to slow down the tires

-3rd gear, (faster than 2nd gear, but slower than
+slightly faster 3rd gear, (faster than the OEM 2nd

-factory-stock 3rd gear), would perform better on a hard, dry or
+perform better on a hard, dry or loose track, which will allow the tires

-more ground speed without sacrificing engine power.
-So having a double gear
+to spin more easily, will provide more ground speed without sacrificing engine

-set is better than pulling in just one gear all the time, which is either
+one gear (2nd or perhaps 1st) all the time, which is

 To replace the input shaft/pinion drive gear, first remove the cover from the reduction gear housing, and use a medium size hammer and deepwell socket that fits inside the needle bearing housing on the back-side of the reduction gear housing, and drive out the input shaft/pinion gear from the rear of the housing.
 The oil seal, shaft/gear and needle bearing will all come out as one unit.
 After the new shaft is installed, apply a thin bead of clear RTV silicone adhesive sealant to seal the bearing in the rear of the housing.
 By the way - I've always preferred to use clear RTV silicone adhesive sealant for three reasons: Due to metal warpage (which is unavoidable in most cases), gaskets don't always seal the irregularities and imperfections between mating surfaces, especially thin metal covers; being it's an adhesive, it bonds parts together, forming a leak-proof seal; and being it's clear, a thin bead of silicone makes for a clean and professional-looking repair job.
 When applied sparingly, it can't be easily seen or noticed between the parts.